BMS-EN/MPI_Globe/README.md

 # MPI-Globe

-A multi-model (ECMWF, GEFS, GRAPES) precipitation ensemble post-processing system operated at the Beijing Meteorological Service; it provides global-scale precipitation guidence out to 10 days with 0.125 degree resolution.
+A multi-model (ECMWF, GEFS, GRAPES) precipitation ensemble post-processing system operated at the Beijing Meteorological Service; it provides global-scale precipitation guidence out to 10 days with 0.125 degree grid spacing.

 * `namelist.py`: the configuration file of ensemble post-processing.
 * `ensemble_08Z_exe.bash` the 08Z operational routine.